 Teams have built on top of their inside zone play by tagging bubbles, slants, and post routes on top of the inside zone.
 This is known as an RPO.

-RPOs put defensive players in the conflict by forcing them to commit to the run or the pass.
+RPOs put defensive players in conflict by forcing them to commit to the run or the pass.
 Inside zone is typically the play of choice when teams are running RPOs.

 If you’re looking to install or learn more about inside zone, we recommend checking out this complete breakdown.

-Outside Zone
+Wide Zone

-The benefit of outside zone is it takes advantage of defenses that don’t have edge defenders.
+The benefit of wide zone is it takes advantage of defenses that don’t have edge defenders.
 If there is no defensive player to contain the play, offenses can run to the edge every time.

 If the defense does have an edge defender, then the offense relies on their cutoff blocks from their offensive lineman.